MushroomRL/mushroom-rl/examples/habitat/README.md

 ## Habitat Installation
 Follow the [official guide](https://github.com/facebookresearch/habitat-lab/#installation) and do a **full install** with `habitat_baselines`.
-Then you can install interactive datasets following [this](https://github.com/facebookresearch/habitat-lab#data) and [this](https://github.com/facebookresearch/habitat-lab#task-datasets).
+Then you can download interactive datasets following [this](https://github.com/facebookresearch/habitat-lab#data) and [this](https://github.com/facebookresearch/habitat-lab#task-datasets).